rails-api/active_model_serializers/docs/general/adapters.md

 ### Include option

 Which [serializer associations](https://github.com/rails-api/active_model_serializers/blob/master/docs/general/serializers.md#associations) are rendered can be specified using the `include` option.
-The option usage is consistent with [the include option in the JSON API spec](http://jsonapi.org/format/#fetching-includes), but is available in all adapters.
+The option usage is consistent with [the include option in the JSON API spec](http://jsonapi.org/format/#fetching-includes), and is available in all adapters.

 Example of the usage:
 ```ruby